msalsbery/OpenSeadragonImagingHelper/README.md

 Download [openseadragon-imaginghelper.min.js](http://msalsbery.github.io/builds/openseadragonimaging/openseadragon-imaginghelper.min.js) (or the un-minified [openseadragon-imaginghelper.js](http://msalsbery.github.io/builds/openseadragonimaging/openseadragon-imaginghelper.js))

 To use the plugin, add **openseadragon-imaginghelper.min.js** after **openseadragon.min.js** to your site.
-This adds the **ImagingHelper** class to the OpenSeadragon namespace.

 An **ImagingHelper** object can be created and attached to an [OpenSeadragon.Viewer](http://openseadragon.github.io/docs/OpenSeadragon.Viewer.html) two ways: